-Collaborative Artist activities, consisting of two components:
+You will also participate in collaborative artist activities, consisting of two components:

-- Chamber Music Skills - pianists will collaborate with string players in the advanced string program, and/or perform with other pianists in duets and two piano, eight-hand repertoire.
+- Chamber music skills: pianists will collaborate with string players in the advanced string program, and/or perform with other pianists in duets and two piano, eight-hand repertoire.

-- Sonata Project - piano and string players will be paired to study collaborative sonata repertoire.
+- Sonata project: piano and string players will be paired to study collaborative sonata repertoire.

 Record on video three works of contrasting style.
 Examples of appropriate solo repertoire are listed below, but you are not limited to these choices.
 Works must be memorized.